 Discussion

 We found that fatigue was common at six months post-stroke (51%), but less so than reported by Schepers et al. (20) (64%) and by van de Port et al. (3) (68%).
-Both of these studies were conducted in rehabilitation settings and , both assessed fatigue at six months post-stroke using the FSS.
+Both of these studies were conducted in rehabilitation settings, and both assessed fatigue at six months post-stroke using the FSS.
 However, neither of these studies excluded participants with high levels of depressive symptoms, which may account for the greater proportions of fatigue reported.
 Furthermore, Schepers et al. (20) also reported a higher proportion of participants with fatigue at study commencement (52%) compared with those in our cohort when assessed four to six weeks after stroke (43%) (9).

 The prevalence of fatigue at six months was also greater in our study than reported by Duncan et al. (21) (22%) and by Radman et al. (22) (30%).
 This is likely to be due to methodological differences.
 Duncan and colleagues used a case definition interview to define clinically significant fatigue, rather than a multi-item scale, and Radman et al. included people with less severe strokes (NIHSS score ≤3) than in our sample.